Comparatively, probiotic use is much safer than antibiotic use.

 THE BEST TRANSMITTED

 For optimum effectiveness, probiotics should come in mixtura form.
 In reality, this is difficult and poses high risks of spores re-germinating into bacteria form during storage or transportation.
-Dr. Anh's SPL innovation overcomes this limitation as well, ensuring probiotics stay in spore form and do not germinate until they reach their destination.

 *Though the first probiotics spore mixtura was invented in 1959, there have been few big pharmaceutical firms in the world capable of successfully producing sustainable probiotics spore mixtura on a larger and consistent scale.